danieldiamond/gitlab-analytics/.gitlab/issue_templates/Data Triage.md

 * [ ] Close this issue once all the items below are completed.

 ## Data Analyst tasks
+All tasks below should be checked off on your Triage day.
+This is the most important issue on your Triage day.
+Please prioritize this issue since we dedicate a day from your milestone to this activity.

+### Reply to slack channels
 * [ ] Review each slack message request in the **#data** channel
     - [ ] Reply to slack threads by pointing GitLabbers to the appropriate handbook page, visualization, or to other GitLabbers who may know more about the topic.
     - [ ] Direct GitLabbers to the channel description, which has the link to the Data team project, if the request requires more than 5 minutes of investigative effort from a Data team member.